UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module0/module0_00.md

     7.3 Creating new variables and modifying pre-existing ones 7.4 Rearranging the observations or variables by sorting.
 1. Manage and manipulate data with dates and times, missing values and categorical variables as well as renaming dataframe columns.
-1. Use the split-apply-combine approach to iterate over and summarize data by groups.
 1. Produce human-readable code that incorporates best practices of programming and coding style.